narrahmane/descriptive_statistics/README.md

-# descriptive_statistics
+# Real estate purchases - descriptive statistics

-The goal of this repository is to use descriptive statistics and charts to explore rental estate purchases dataset.
+The goal of this repository is to use descriptive statistics and charts to explore real estate purchases dataset.

 We are exploring:
  - measurement of central tendancy